kragorg/dng/2025-03-30 — Dungeons and Gardens.md

 ## The cause and the cure

 The lingering warmth of the Jolly Dwarf fades as the adventurers step into the chill evening air, the glow of lamps casting long shadows across the path.
-They gird themselves for another trek in the icy wilderness, but promise of knowledge drawing them toward the dwelling of the wizard Westeroff.
+They gird themselves for another trek in the icy wilderness, but the promise of knowledge draws them toward the dwelling of the wizard Westeroff.

 Just as they’re about to depart, Elro approaches with hurried steps, his breath visible in the cold as he greets them.
 “Ah, just in time,” he says, voice laced with urgency.
 “I’ve received word from my contacts.
 They’ve confirmed some crucial details about this disease— called the Frigid Woe.”